spijet/kofta/README.md

 replace Collectd and to feed InfluxDB with data, with style.

 ## State
-As of 2016-May-22, the app is somewhat functional.
-InfluxDB connection and data sending is working, Web UI now has something that looks like a menu, Devices and Datatypes views are mostly done, repeating parts are moved to layout and shared partials.
+As of 2016-June-18, the app is almost fully functional.
+InfluxDB connection and data sending works well, Web UI has something that looks like a menu, Devices and Datatypes views are mostly done, repeating parts are moved to layout and shared partials.
 Dynamic query schedule is implemented using `rufus-scheduler`.
 Also, now it doesn't trigger jobs when Rails console is started, jobs start only when Rails App server is up.
+Also, now table walks are run in parallel as threads (with separate instances of SNMP::Manager -- one per thread).
+Maybe "one thread per table" is not the best option; will think about it later.

 ## TODO
 * ~~Make Rufus behave and to run only one scheduling thread per app instance~~ Done in c34e097;
-* **Make SNMP Querier tasks multithreaded (to make it faster for bigger tables and/or remote nodes)** -- doing it now;
+* **Make SNMP Querier tasks multithreaded (to make it faster for bigger tables and/or remote nodes)** -- partially implemented in 9e00b5d;
 * Add some more metrics to `seeds.rb`;
 * Add non-SNMP performance metrics: device response time (ping) and device query time (query job duration) These will probably be unconfigurable and unconditionally added to all devices in Kofta;